vitran96/evershop-docs/docs/development/getting-started/introduction.md

 Welcome to the EverShop.
 A Node Ecommerce Platform!

 EverShop is an open-source [Node ecommerce platform](/) that helps developers developing their e-commerce store.
-Based on a module system, EverShop is a flexible with both admin panel and front store are extensible.
+EverShop is a flexible platform built on a module system, with extensible options for both the admin panel and the front store.

-EverShop also offers rich functionality.
-Enabling merchants to develop a web store that meets their business requirements.
+EverShop also offers rich functionality, enabling merchants to develop a web store that meets their business requirements.

 EverShop is free and open-source.
 The source code is available on [GitHub](https://github.com/evershopcommerce/evershop)